LuisLithgow/node-a-light/README.md

 -----
 ###User Story
-The user will be able to press a button and the lightbulb will turn on or off.
+The user will be able to press the lightbulb button, which will send a signal to the server on how much output will be passed through the R3 Uno board and turn the it on or off.

 -----

 ### Technologies Used
-Using Aurdino Uno R3 board to send voltage outputs which data will be sent to and from the Node.Js server running on rasberry Pi 3.
-All the requests will come from HTTP requests.
+Using Uno R3 board to send voltage outputs which data will be sent to and from the Node.Js server running on rasberry Pi 3 will send voltage to the bulb to turn off or on.
+All the requests will be sent via HTTP requests.

-The backend will be handled all by Node.JS
+The backend will be handled by a  Node.JS server and with socket.io, express and serialport as its dependencies.

 ### Routes